 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.

 1 John 1:9

-Annie and her husband, Dan, have also taken the Sibling Conflict online course and are planning on participating in the Discipline That Connects online course when it releases in 2019.
-These resources wouldn’t be possible without donations like yours.
+Annie and her husband, Dan, have also taken the Sibling Conflict online course and are planning on participating in the Discipline That Connects online course.
+Want to learn more about these concepts?
+Download our one-hour recording of a Discipline That Connects workshop.